tagtogorg/tagtog-doc/updates.md

 notoc: true
 ---

 📝 This is tagtog's changelog, with all new features and improvements. [tagtog Cloud](https://www.tagtog.net) runs always on the latest version.
-If you are running **tagtog On-Premises**, make sure to [update to the latest version](on_premises_README.html) to make the most of your experience.
+If you are running **tagtog OnPremises**, make sure to [update to the latest version](on_premises_README.html) to make the most of your experience.

 ❤️ Have feedback?
 Report bugs and suggestions at [support@tagtog.net](mailto:support@tagtog.net).